NahianHasan/Real-Time-TMS/README.md

 ## Citation
-If you are benefited by this repository or the research, please cite the work as follows.
+If you are benefited by this repository or the research, please cite the following works accordingly based on the methodology used.
-[to be updated]
+### Real-Time-Paper

+### Probabilistic Matrix Decomposition - Auxiliary Dipole Method (PMD-ADM)

+### Adaptive Cross Approximation - Auxiliary Dipole Method (ACA-ADM)

+###  Auxiliary Dipole Method (ADM)

 ## Dependencies
 - Matlab (Tested with Matlab R2022a)